-The property is operating under the guidelines established for the HUD Project Based Rental Assistance program.
+The property is operating under the guidelines established for two layered housing programs - the HUD Project Based Rental Assistance (PBRA) program and the Low Income Housing Tax Credit (LIHTC) program.
+Because this plan covers the eligibility and tenant selection requirements for both programs, there are some areas of the plan that will only be applicable to one program.
+Those areas are identified throughout the plan.
 A person must be capable of fulfilling the lease requirements, with or without assistance.